-We have partnered with Fairtrade Africa (FTA) since 2021 and were the first UK retailer to invest directly ensuring a farmer-centric approach to adapting and and channelling funding to areas of greatest need.
+We have partnered with Fairtrade Africa (FTA) since 2021 and were the first UK retailer to invest directly into the Producer Network's climate strategy, ensuring a farmer-centric approach to adapting and mitigating the very worst effects of climate change and channelling funding to areas of greatest need.

-Chains in Africa (FACSCA) is working with 12 at-risk producer organisations in the Co-op's tea, and Rwanda.
-Over 3 years, this partnership aims to reach over 16,000 smallholder farmers and workers, as well as directly impacting over 67.000 beneficiaries.
+To deliver the Network's climate strategy, the Fairtrade Alliance for Climate Smart Supply Chains in Africa (FACSCA) is working with 12 at-risk producer organisations in the Co-op's tea, coffee, and flower supply chains in Kenya, Ethiopia and Rwanda.
+Over 3 years, this partnership aims to reach over 16,000 smallholder farmers and workers, as well as directly impacting over 67,000 beneficiaries.